web-platform-tests/interop/2026/README.md

 ### Mobile testing

-This is a continuation of last year’s mobile testing investigation effort, which was focused on getting mobile browser data onto [the wpt.fyi dashboard site](https://wpt.fyi).
+This is a continuation of last year's mobile testing investigation effort, which was focused on getting mobile browser data onto [the wpt.fyi dashboard site](https://wpt.fyi).

 This year, the work will focus on improving the WPT infrastructure to test mobile-specific features such as dynamic viewport changes.